 Most employers are content providing salary-based compensation to their employees.
 However, many previous studies conducted over the past years have indicated that most company employees work with an expectation of non-financial rewards.
 These non-financial rewards are called employee benefits, and they can be of over a hundred different types.

-These benefits may be mandated by the law, such as in the case of minimum wage and paid maternity and paternity leave, or they may be offered by the employer out his or her own choice.
+These benefits may be mandated by the law, such as in the case of minimum wage and paid maternity and paternity leave, or they may be offered by the employer out of his or her own choice.

 The size of a company determines to a large extent, the type of employee benefits that can be offered to the workers.
 All companies are required by law to offer the basic benefits, which include: